Entropy and chirality in sphinx tilings: Algorithms

-With the dangler method, it takes less than a second to calculate the number of sphinx tilings of an 8-sphinx, and all results from our previous methods up to order 11 could be confirmed.
-Order 12 takes about 3 hours and order 13 about 3 days using up to 6 cores on a desktop computer.
-The bottleneck of the calculation is the necessary amount of memory for saving the danglers, which in practice limits this method to order 13.
-The dangler method is much faster than the seam method, but it does not explicitly produce all tilings, and is mainly useful for enumeration.
-The seam method can be split into several independent parts (corresponding to the different seams), and has the advantage that tilings can be saved and used for further study.
+With the dangler method, it takes less than a second on a desktop computer to calculate the number of sphinx tilings of an 8-Sphinx, and all results from our previous methods up to order 11 could be easily confirmed.
+Order 12 takes about 3 hours, and order 13 about 3 days using up to 6 cores.
+The bottleneck of the calculation is the memory required to save the danglers, which in practice limits this method to order 13.
+The dangler method is much faster than the seam method, but the output of the algorithm is just the number of tilings and no tiling can be produced explicitly.
+In contrast, the seam method can be split into several independent parts (corresponding to the different seams), and it has the advantage that the tilings of these parts can be saved and used for further study.